Configure8inc/c8-helm-repository/helm-charts/c8/README.md

 ## Requirements

 1. A running Kubernetes version 1.22 or above to guarantee compatibility with the C8 App.
 Ensure the cluster has public internet access to fetch Docker images from repositories, specifically from GitHub.
-2. A user with sufficient cluster access privileges to install the C8 app.
+2. A Kubernetes user with sufficient cluster access privileges to install the C8 app.
 3. The [Helm Package Manager](https://helm.sh/).
 4. The [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 5. The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)